Sharon McGarvey, M.A.

 Specialist - School Psychology, M.A., University of Wisconsin-Superior

 After graduating with a bachelor's degree in psychology, Sharon McGarvey earned a Master of Science degree in education and certification as a school psychologist from the University of Wisconsin.
 Since then, she has served as a school psychologist for school systems in Wisconsin, Michigan, Ohio and Iowa.
 She has taught courses in education and psychology for Northwestern College since 1990.

 - Characteristics of Learners with Mild and Moderate Disabilities

 Characteristics of Learners with Mild and Moderate Disabilities (3 credits) An overview of mild/moderate disabilities including historical and theoretical perspectives.
 Designed for students seeking reading, unified early childhood and special education endorsements.
 Prerequisite: EDU206.

 - Characteristics of Young Children with Diverse Needs

-Characteristics of Young Children with Diverse Needs The purpose of this course is to assist the pre-service teacher in acquiring information and developing skills in regard to working with the young child (ages 0-8) who has special needs.
+Characteristics of Young Children with Diverse Needs (3 credits, alternate years, consult department) The purpose of this course is to assist the pre-service teacher in acquiring information and developing skills in regard to working with the young child (ages 0-8) who has special needs.
 This course will examine normal and atypical patterns and sequences of development in infants and toddlers in the cognitive, language, motor, social, emotional, behavioral and sensory domains.
 Normal and atypical etiology will be examined.
 Developmental delays will be examined through various assessment methods.
 Early identification techniques, interventions and service delivery models will be examined.
 The medically fragile child as well as the child with multiple disabilities will be discussed in regard to assessment, interventions and service delivery models.
 Prerequisites: EDU102 and 206.
-This course includes 25 hours of field experience.
-(3 credits, alternate years, consult department)

 - Diagnostic Assessment, Teaching and Evaluation of Special Education Students